 If any CMO with whom we contract fails to perform its obligations, we may be forced to enter into an agreement with a different CMO, which we may not be able to do on reasonable terms, if at all.
 In either scenario, our clinical trials or commercial distribution could be delayed significantly as we establish alternative supply sources.
-In some cases, the technical skills required to manufacture our products or product candidates may be unique or proprietary to the original CMO and we may have difficulty, or there may be contractual restrictions prohibiting us from, transferring such skills to a back-up or alternate supplier, or we may be unable to transfer such skills at all.
+In some cases, the technical skills required to manufacture our product candidates may be unique or proprietary to the original CMO and we may have difficulty, or there may be contractual restrictions prohibiting us from, transferring such skills to a back-up or alternate supplier, or we may be unable to transfer such skills at all.
 In addition, if we are required to change CMOs for any reason, we will be required to verify that the new CMO maintains facilities and procedures that comply with quality standards and with all applicable regulations.
 We will also need to verify, such as through a manufacturing comparability study, that any new manufacturing process will produce our product according to the specifications previously submitted to or approved by the FDA or another regulatory authority.
-The delays associated with the verification of a new CMO could negatively affect our ability to develop product candidates or commercialize our products on require us to obtain a license from such CMO in order to have another CMO manufacture our products or product candidates.
-In addition, in the case of the CMOs that supply our products or product candidates, changes in manufacturers often involve changes in manufacturing processes, which could require that we conduct bridging studies between our prior clinical supply used in our clinical trials and that of any new manufacturer.
-We may be unsuccessful in demonstrating the comparability of clinical supplies which could require the conduct of additional clinical trials.
-Additionally, under the CARES Act, we must have in place a risk management plan will be subject to FDA review during an inspection.
-If we experience shortages i
+The delays associated with the verification of a new CMO could negatively affect our ability to develop product candidates or commercialize our products in a timely manner or within budget.
+Furthermore, a CMO may possess technology related to the manufacture of our product candidate that such CMO owns independently.
+This would increase our reliance on such CMO or require us to obtain a license from such CMO in order to have another CMO manufacture our products or product candidates.
+In addition, in the case of the CMOs that supply our products or product candidates, changes in manufacturers often involve changes in manufacturing procedures and processes, which could require that we conduct bridging studies between our prior clinical supply used in our clinical trials and that of any new manufacturer.
+We may be unsuccessful in demonstrating the comparability of clinical supplies which coul